PDF(69.7 KB) View with Adobe Reader on a variety of devices

 Only service certificates (certificate stores that are not labeled with -trust) can be regenerated.
 Certificates in the trust stores (certificate stores that are labeled with -trust) need to be deleted, as they cannot be regenerated.

-Caution: Be aware of Cisco bug ID CSCut58407 - Devices shouldn't restart when CAPF / CallManager / TVS-trust is removed.
+Caution: Be aware of Cisco bug ID CSCut58407 - Devices cannot restart when CAPF / CallManager / TVS-trust is removed.

 Caution: Be aware of Cisco bug ID CSCto86463 - Deleted certificates reappear, unable to remove certificates from CUCM.
 This is an issue where deleted certificates continue to reappear after removal.
 Follow the workaround in the defect.